sglyon/srg/content/post/ruhl_willis.md

 <li>Sunk entry costs make the export entry decision dynamic</li>
 <li>When a plant enters the export market he must pay a fixed cost <span class="math inline"><em>f</em><sub>0</sub></span></li>
 <li>An incumbent exporter that chooses to continue exporting pays fixed cost <span class="math inline"><em>f</em><sub>1</sub> &lt; <em>f</em><sub>0</sub></span></li>
-<li>The plant's state variables are its productivity and the real exchange rate.
+<li>The plant’s state variables are its productivity and the real exchange rate.
 Both are modeled as an AR(1) in logs with Gaussian innovations.</li>
 <li>In this problem the firm makes a discrete decision regarding</li>
 </ul></li>
 </ul>